waiyanhein01/next.js-fullstack/next-course/README.md

 sample in product folder in app
 ```

-- Multiple RootLayout

-This layout render with `route group` and if you use routes group, every single group has `RootLayout(layout.tsx)` but `page.tsx` must has one.
-Multiple layout must has html structure.

-#### Noted - If you use multiple layout page will be refresh.

 ## File-colocation

 This is mean a folder have own page.tsx if you create other name this folder won't be run like (`product.tsx` instand of `page.tsx`).